Raiders benching Gardner Minshew, name Aidan O'Connell QB1

 "I mean, it was a quarterback battle early on," Pierce said, "and at this point, I think it's best to go with Aidan going forward."

-Asked if the switch was permanent for the rest of the season, or if Minshew might regain the gig, Pierce, who said the decision was his, left the door open.
+Pierce said the decision to make the switch was his.
+Asked if it was permanent for the rest of the season or if Minshew might regain the job, Pierce left the door open.

 "I don't plan on making switches at any time," he said.
 "When it's time to make a switch, we'll make a switch."

-Minshew, who won the job for his purported ability to get a team off to a quick start, was completing a career-high 70.7% of his passes, for 1,014 yards and four touchdowns in five games.
-But he also threw five interceptions, including a momentum-killing 100-yard pick-six at Denver on Sunday and his 41.1 QBR is a career low.
+Minshew was completing a career-high 70.7% of his passes for 1,014 yards and four touchdowns in five games.
+But he also threw five interceptions, including a momentum-killing 100-yard pick-six at Denver on Sunday, and his 41.1 QBR is a career low.

-O'Connell, meanwhile, has completed 59.4% of his throws in spot duty this season, for 176 yards with one touchdown and an interception.
+O'Connell, meanwhile, has completed 59.4% of his throws in spot duty this season for 176 yards with one touchdown and an interception.
+He said he was "obviously disappointed" when he was not named the starter coming out of training camp, but added that Minshew has been "vocal" in his support of him.

 Last season, Pierce elevated the then-rookie O'Connell to the starting role over Jimmy Garoppolo and Brian Hoyer upon his own elevation from linebackers coach to interim coach on Nov.
 1.